gudgk/gu-userguides/eduroam/apply-eduroam.md

-# HOW to apply for Ghazi Samrt Univerisity/Eduroam Account
+# How to apply for Ghazi Samrt Univerisity/Eduroam Account

 **Step 1:** Click the link below